Curtis Yarvin: Alt-right

 Yarvin came to greater public attention in February 2017 when Politico reported that Steve Bannon, who served as White House Chief Strategist under U.S. President Donald Trump, read Yarvin's blog and that Yarvin "has reportedly opened up a line to the White House, communicating with Bannon and his aides through an intermediary".
 The story was picked up by other magazines and newspapers, including The Atlantic, The Independent, and Mother Jones.
 Yarvin denied to Vox that he was in contact with Bannon in any way, but he jokingly told The Atlantic that his White House contact was the Twitter user Bronze Age Pervert.
 Yarvin later gave a copy of Bronze Age Pervert's book Bronze Age Mindset to Michael Anton, a former senior national security official in the first Trump administration.
 Trump also named Anton to be the U.S. State Department Director of Policy Planning in his second presidency.

 In a May 2021 conversation, Anton said Yarvin was arguing that a president could "gain power lawfully through an election, and then exercise it unlawfully".
 Yarvin replied, "It wouldn't be unlawful.
 You'd simply declare a state of emergency in your inaugural address", adding, "you'd actually have a mandate to do this.
 Where would that mandate come from?
 It would come from basically running on it, saying, 'Hey, this is what we're going to do.
 He continued that if a hypothetical authoritarian president were to take office in 2025, "you can't continue to have a Harvard or a New York Times past since perhaps the start of April" because "the idea that you're going to be a Caesar and take power and operate with someone else's Department of Reality in operation is just manifestly absurd.
 Machiavelli could tell you right away that that's a stupid idea."
+In November 2025, Rutger Bregman called Yarvin neofascist and said he was attempting to introduce a techno-monarchy.

 Views on race

 Yarvin has supported and discussed eugenic theories concerning race and intelligence.
 He has also been described as a modern-day supporter of slavery, a description which he has combatted.
 He has claimed that some races are more suited to slavery than others.
-In a post that linked approvingly to Steve Sailer and Jared Taylor, he wrote: "It should be obvious that, although I am not a white nationalist, I am not exactly allergic to the stuff."
+In a post that linked approvingly to Steve Sailer and Jared Taylor, he wrote: "It should be obvious that, although I am not a White nationalist, I am not exactly allergic to the stuff."
 In 2009, he wrote that since American civil rights programs were "applied to populations with recent hunter-gatherer ancestry and no great reputation for sturdy moral fiber", the result was "absolute human garbage".

 Yarvin has disputed accusations of racism, and in his essays, "Why I am not a White Nationalist" and "Why I am not an Anti-Semite", he offered a somewhat sympathetic analysis of those ideologies before ultimately rejecting them.
 He has also described the use of IQ tests to determine superiority as "creepy".